leocornus/leocornus.buildout.cfgrepo/sample/cache/varnish-story.rst

 - varnishadm, the admin console, which read secret from /etc/varnish/secret
 - varnishlog, it will stream the logging message in memory
+- varnishstat, statistics about varnish, `Varnishstat for dummies`_ is a good start.

 **hashing**

 - varnish is using hash key for each page.
 - hash key is generated based on URL and Host or IP.

+`Varnish for High Availability Web Servers`_

 How to decide the cache size?
 -----------------------------